Geoff Johns: Early career

 In Los Angeles, Johns cold-called the office of director Richard Donner looking for an internship, and while Johns was being transferred to various people, Donner picked up the phone by accident, leading to a conversation and the internship.
 Johns started off copying scripts, and after about two months, was hired as a production assistant for Donner, whom Johns regards as his mentor.

-While working on the production of Donner's 1997 film Conspiracy Theory, Johns visited New York City, where he met DC Comics personnel such as Eddie Berganza, reigniting his childhood interest in comics.
+Johns visited New York City, where he met DC Comics personnel such as Eddie Berganza, reigniting his childhood interest in comics.

 Berganza invited Johns to tour the DC Comics offices, and offered Johns the opportunity to suggest ideas, which led to Johns pitching Stars and S.T.R.I.P.E., a series based on the second Star-Spangled Kid and her stepfather, to editor Chuck Kim a year later.
 Johns expected to write comics "on the side", until he met David Goyer and James Robinson, who were working on JSA.
 After looking at Stars and S.T.R.I.P.E., Robinson offered Johns co-writing duties on JSA in 2000, and Johns credits both him and Mike Carlin with shepherding him into the comics industry.
 He also credits reading James Robinson's The Golden Age as the book responsible for his love of the characters featured in the book, and for his decision to accept writing duties on JSA.

 That same year, Johns became the regular writer on The Flash ongoing series with issue 164.
-Johns' work on The Flash represents one example of his modeling of various elements in his stories after aspects of his birth town, explaining, "When I wrote The Flash, I turned Keystone City into Detroit, made it a car town.
+Johns's work on The Flash represents one example of his modeling of various elements in his stories after aspects of his birth town, explaining, "When I wrote The Flash, I turned Keystone City into Detroit, made it a car town.
 I make a lot of my characters from Detroit.
 I think self-made, blue-collar heroes represent Detroit.
 Wally West's Flash was like that.
 I took the inspiration of the city and the people there and used it in the books."
-Johns' Flash run concluded with #225.
+Johns's Flash run concluded with #225.

 He co-wrote a Beast Boy limited series with Ben Raab in 2000 and crafted the "Return to Krypton" story arc in the Superman titles with Pasqual Ferry in 2002.
 After writing The Avengers vol. 3 #57–76 (Oct.
 2002–Feb.
 2004) and Avengers Icons: The Vision #1–4 (Oct.
 2002–Jan.
 2003) for Marvel Comics, Johns oversaw the re-launch of Hawkman and Teen Titans.

 Johns was responsible for the return of Hal Jordan in 2005 as the writer of the Green Lantern: Rebirth mini-series and subsequent Green Lantern ongoing title.
-Johns was the writer of the Infinite Crisis crossover limited series (December 2005 – June 2006), a sequel to 1985's Crisis on Infinite Earths.
+Johns was the writer of the Infinite Crisis crossover limited series (December 2005–June 2006), a sequel to 1985's Crisis on Infinite Earths.
 Following this, Johns was one of four writers, with Mark Waid, Grant Morrison, and Greg Rucka, on the 2006–2007 weekly series 52.